The beginning of Blair Johnston’s profile of Pablo Casals at AllMusic offers this quote from the Spanish cellist:

 Casals’ significance transcended his musicianship, phenomenal though it was.
 In the words of Thomas Mann’s eloquent tribute, his “proud, utterly incorruptible integrity … purifies and elevates our conception of the artist” and was “the symbol of the indissoluble union of art and morality.”
 Yehudi Menuhin agreed: his “simplicity, grandeur and integrity restore our faith in human nature.”
 Or, as Casals put it more humbly: “A musician is also a man, and more important than his music is his attitude to life.”

 Above is “El cant dels ocells,” which Wikipedia says is a Catalan Christmas song and lullaby.
 The melody at the start reminds me of “Hatikvah,” the Israeli National Anthem.
 Below is a very interesting video of Casals teaching a master class at the University of California Berkeley in 1960.
 The piece is Johannes Brahms’ Sonata No.1 in E Minor, Op.
 38. Wikipedia says the actual name of the piece is “Sonate für Klavier und Violoncello.”
-The YouTube notes say that the cellist is Nina de Veritch and Janet Goodman is the pianist.
+The YouTube notes say that the cellist is Nina de Veritch and the pianist is Janet Goodman.